 Our modern languages are inadequate for describing or naming the qualities and the essence of this inner world.
 Perhaps the best word we have for ‘that which can grasp the unseen world of qualities’ is “the heart.”
-And what we understand by the word “heart” is an intelligence other than intellect, a knowing that operates at the subconscious level.
+“The heart” is an intelligence that reaches beyond the intellect, a knowing that operates at the subconscious level.

 The human being is an instrument of cosmic creativity.
-The human heart is the mirror in which divine qualities and significances may appear.
-And the world is the mirror in which these qualities are reflected and known clearly.
-The cosmic creativity manifests itself in and through the human heart which has the capacity for interpreting the forms and events of material existence.
+The human heart is the mirror in which divine qualities and meanings appear.
+And the world is the mirror in which these qualities are reflected and perceived clearly.
+The cosmic creativity manifests itself in and through the human heart that has the capacity for interpreting the forms and the events of material existence.

-This subject may seem elusive because we are so conditioned to project qualities onto the things and events of the world that we overlook that everything of true significance is happening within us.
-Affection, itself, is a quality that exists in Reality itself and transcends both the heart and the object of affection.
-Another way of saying it is that we live in an affectionate universe and we know this through the relationship between the individual heart and the object of its affection.
+This subject may seem elusive because we are so conditioned to project qualities onto the things and the events of the world that we overlook the fact that everything of true significance is happening within us.

-A mature enlightenment is seeing all these projections for what they are: the heart, because of its nearness to the divine treasury, is primary; the world is the shadow.
-We need not withdraw these qualities into ourselves, because the mirror of the world receiving the projection of the heart has received the qualities of the divine source.
-This divine source, the heart, and the outer existence together form a unified Whole.
+A mature enlightenment is seeing all these projections for what they are.
+The heart, because of its nearness to the divine treasure, is primary; the world is the shadow.
+We need not withdraw the qualities of the world into ourselves, because the heart inherently has the qualities of the divine source and the world is merely its mirror.
+The divine source, the heart, and the outer existence together form a unified Whole.

 If it is dominated by the demands of the nafs, the heart is dead; it is not a heart at all.
 If it is receptive to spirit, then it can receive the qualities of spirit and distribute these according to its capacity to every aspect of the human being, and from the human being to the rest of creation.
 If it is receptive to spirit, a heart is sensitive, living, awake, whole.
-It becomes the treasury of God’s qualities.
+It becomes the treasure for the qualities of Allah.

 In this, behold, there is indeed a reminder for everyone whose heart is wide-awake–that is who lends ear with conscious mind.
-[Qur'an 50:37]
+(Qur’an, Qaf 50: 37)

-It is through the heart that the completion of the human psyche is attained.
+The completion of the human psyche can only be attained through the heart.
 The heart always has an object of love; it is always attracted to some sign of beauty.
 Whatever the heart holds its attention on, it will acquire its qualities.
 Those qualities are as much within the heart as within the thing that awakens those qualities in the heart.
 The situation is like two mirrors facing each other, while the original reflection comes from a third source.
 But one of these mirrors, the human heart, has some choice as to what it will reflect.

 There are countless attractions in the world of multiplicity.
 Whatever we give our attention to, whatever we hold in this space of our presence, its qualities will become our qualities.
 If we give the heart to multiplicity, the heart will be fragmented and dispersed.
 If we give the heart to spiritual unity, to Allah, the heart will be unified.